 NIST based.
 Make sure that your assessment is based on a legitimate and acknowledged third party authority.
 I use NIST when providing these services simply because it is very well-known in the United States and is updated more frequently than other standards such as ISO.
 NIST is a controls framework that addresses the most known risks to information and systems.
 This standard provides an auditable set of control objectives to base your information security program on going forward.
 It also provides a mechanism for management to track the status and quality of the information security program against expectations.

 Remember to consider risks that are unique to your type of business that may not have been incorporated into NIST yet.
 I do not see this omission often, but it can happen and should become documented as part of the Security Assessment.

-Also, keep in mind that NIST is very large, and is meant to be generic and applied more universally.
+Also, keep in mind that NIST is exceptionally large, and is meant to be generic and applied more universally.
 Not all of it will apply to your business or in all of your segments.
 Part of the assessment is to have a customized set of NIST derived control objectives that are specific to YOUR business.

 Security relies on breadth and depth.
 Nothing is perfect and tools fail, or need patching, or were not tuned appropriately and so on.
 That is why we want multiple layers of protection in a security program.
 A substantial proportion of those should be preventative rather than detective (after the fact).

 What should you get?
 Whomever you choose should have a defined approach as there is an element of style to the process.
 My style and approach to Security Assessments are more interactive and it is important for the Security Assessment to:

 • Leverage a questionnaire and current documentation available.
 Like it or not, information security is a documentation intensive discipline.
 The documentation you have on your systems applications and partners is an integral part of the review.
 This documentation allows the assessor to determine other “soft” aspects such as staff security awareness and focus the assessment on areas at risk for your business.
 It also reduces the cost.